HamaBarhamou/ALX-Header/CONTRIBUTING.md

 # Contribute to ALX-Header

 :+1::tada: First of all, thank you for taking the time to contribute to ALX-Header! :tada::+1 :
+If you want to start with open source, this project is for you.

 ## General Guidelines